MagForce: History

-Products & Services
+Products & services

-Nanotherm Process
+Nanotherm process

 MagForce has developed a cancer treatment known as NanoTherm, which specifically targets solid tumours.
 The procedure involves a solution of iron oxide nanoparticles with superparamagnetic properties that is directly injected into the tumor.
 A couple of days later, the person with the tumor is placed inside a large piece of equipment similar to an MRI machine, also manufactured by MagForce, which creates a strong, fast-changing magnetic field.
 When exposed to an alternating magnetic field, the nanoparticles to oscillate at an extremely high speed, which in turn generates heat causing the temperature within the cancer cells to rise to as much as 70 degrees Celsius.
 This intense heat destroys the cancerous tissue, or significantly weakens it to a point that it is made more vulnerable to other treatments, like radiation.
 Typically, there are six such treatment sessions in the machine.
-The treatment is noted for its minimal side effects.

 The equipment necessary to generate the alternating magnetic field was installed in clinics across German cities including Berlin, Cologne, Münster, Kiel, and Frankfurt.
 In early 2019, a mobile version of the apparatus was introduced in Lublin, eastern Poland.
 However, the relatively high acquisition costs of the technology have so far proved prohibitive for its commercial breakthrough.
 Another obstacle to the acceptance of the method is the lack of automatic reimbursement by health insurance companies.
 Reimbursements have, up to date, only been authorised throughout Europe, after patients have made private advance payments.